antouhou/HexCore/HexCore/BattleCore/Unit/README.md

 1. Unit needs access to an instance of the `Graph` class.
 Without it, the unit won't be able to calculate ranges and perform movements.

-2. Unit behavior should be a subclass of the `AbstractUnitBehaviour` class.
+2. Unit behavior should be a subclass of the `AbstractUnitBehavior` class.
 That way all unit behaviors will have a consistent set of methods.

 3. Unit behavior requires a place to store results of its calculations.
 So each behavior instance needs its own `UnitState` instance.

 4. Unit needs to know its movement type. `MovementType` class describes movement types.
 It's located in the `HexCore.Graph` namespace.

-> There is a class that implements `AbstractUnitBehaviour`, `UnitBehavior`.
+> There is a class that implements `AbstractUnitBehavior`, `UnitBehavior`.
 This class covers most of the use-cases required by a basic game.
 But for more advanced games you'll want to create your own unit behaviors.
 "Advanced Usage" section covers this topic.

 ### Basic unit tutorial